elegantchaos/SketchX/README.md

 exported will then show up, unassigned, in the Xcode user interface.
 You can then drag them into the various slots in the image/iconset.
 Once you've done this, Xcode will remember the assignments.
 Running `sketchx` again will just re-export the images, with no further adjustments required in Xcode.

+## Building

+Fetch the contents of this repository with `git clone https://github.com/elegantchaos/SketchX.git`.

+Build, using `swift build`.

+Run with `.build/debug/sketchx`.

+## Installing

+Install by copying the executable somewhere, eg `cp .build/debug/sketchx /usr/local/bin/`.

+## Future

+This is a quick & dirty hack, which could be improved.

+Some ideas:

+- skip any symbols page
+- pass in the names of page(s) to export
+- pass in alternative names somehow
+- write the Contents.json and create the complete structure if it's missing
+- add a Sketch plugin which downloads/builds/runs this tool from within Sketch